AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex-2.md

    ![](assets/create-an-event-with-webex-9.png)

-Your Webex event is now synced with your Marketo event.
-People who sign up for your webinar will get pushed to your webinar provider via the _Change Program Status_ flow step when the New Status is set to "Registered."
+Your Webex event is now synced with your Marketo Event Program.
+People who sign up for your webinar will get pushed to your webinar provider via the _Change Program Status_ flow step when the new status is set to "Registered."
 No other status will push the person over.
 Be sure to make _Change Program Status_ flow step #1, and _Send Email_ flow step #2.

 ## Things to Note {#things-to-note}